Skip to content

 image

-Support to view related events through filtering fields and selected time component information.
+Supports viewing associated events through selected fields and time component information.

 image

-1. How to configure the detection frequency of the APM Intelligent Inspection
+1. How to configure the detection frequency of application performance inspection

-**In the DataFlux Func, add fixed_crontab='0 * * * *', timeout=900 to the decorator when writing the patrol handler function, and then configure it in `Management / Auto-trigger Configuration'.
+• In the self-hosted DataFlux Func, add fixed_crontab='0 * * * *', timeout=900 in the decorator when writing custom inspection handling functions, and then configure it in "Management / Automatic Trigger Configuration".

-When there is no exception analysis in the inspection report, please check the current data collection status of datakit.
+When there is no anomaly analysis in the inspection report, check the data collection status of the current datakit.

-3. Under what circumstances will an APM Intelligent Inspection event be generated
+3. Under what circumstances will application performance inspection events be generated

-5. During the upgrade inspection process, it was found that there was no change in the corresponding script set in the Startup
+5. During the upgrade of the inspection script, the corresponding script set in Startup shows no changes

-Please delete the corresponding script set first, then click the upgrade button to configure the corresponding Guance API key to complete the upgrade.
+First delete the corresponding script set, then click the upgrade button to configure the corresponding Guance API key to complete the upgrade.

-6. How to determine if the inspection is effective after it is enabled
+6. After enabling inspection, how to determine if the inspection is effective

 Feedback